ajboricua/Horiseon/README.md

 # Horiseon-agency
-## We provide SEO & SMM services for businesses around the internet.
+## We provide SEO, ORM & SMM services for businesses around the internet.

 ## Built With
 * HTML